archiGrad/.github/profile/README.md

 ## What Do We Do? <!--<img src="./assets/animated.gif" style="height:15px; width:15px;border-radius: 50%; ">-->

-We specialize in **real-time spatial computing**.
+We specialize in **real-time architecture computing**.
 We analyze and visualize concealed data.
 Our mission is to **identify, analyze and propose a solution to underperforming areas in your infrastructure**   This means analyzing human circulation trajectories, locating of hidden colbridges, termal leaks or moisture. small or large scale  sound performance analysis, optimal airflow predictions for datacenters,air quality control and  gas leaks, WiFi coverage predictions.